ClydeNarciso/breast-cancer-detection-using-supervised-learning/README.md

-### Binary Classification of Breast Cancer Using K-Nearest Neighbors and Logistic Regression
+### Binary Classification of Breast Cancer Using K-Nearest Neighbors and Logistic Regression... and working on SVM!

 In this project, I will be comparing the results of the two algorithms to classify the binary target variable indicating malignancy.
 I will be using Kaggle Notebook for all Python programming.